garraflavatra/yeslint/README.md

 bun add --save-dev eslint@^8.57 @garraflavatra/yeslint
 ```

+## Usage

-Then, tell ESLint to extend this configuration.
-Add it either in `.eslintrc.json`, add it as the default export in `.eslintrc.js`, or add it in your `package.json` under the `"eslintConfig"` key.
+After installing the package, tell ESLint to extend its configuration.
+Either add it to `.eslintrc.json`, set it as the default export in `.eslintrc.js`, or add it to your `package.json` under the `"eslintConfig"` key.

 Please consider the following example.
 You should replace `<name>` with the name of the configuration you want to use.